 If you want more cutting-edge things, try to use unique devices’ elements, e.g. integrate camera support for remote deposit capture feature or link GPS so users will be able to find the nearest branch or ATM.
 Consider also voice/gesture navigation, biometric authorization, QR tech for withdrawals, and cashback services.
 But don’t overload your mobile app, keep it fast and plain.

+If you want an app similar to the best samples, you’re in the right place.
 By choosing our development team, you choose the reliability and quality.
+And it’s the first reason.
 Bounded with NDA, we can’t disclose the names of our clients but there are some well-known international finance institutions.
-For them, we have successfully developed and launched various apps:
+For them, we have successfully developed and launched various apps making the versatility our second advantage:

 - Data warehouses which gather info from various sources, suit different local requirements, and provide deep analysis.

-- Online banking apps including web-based platforms with all core functions, mobile wallets, and solutions for branchless banks.
+- iOS/Android banking apps including web-based platforms with all core functions, mobile wallets, and solutions for branchless banks.

 - FinTech software which manages, reports, and analyzes, and visualizes financial data both for end users and the banks’ staff.

 These directions represent only a part of our capabilities.
 We create various solutions depending on your goals.
+Thus, perfect customization is the third reason to work with Diceus.
 It doesn’t matter which bank’s type you manage, just contact us and we will design the perfect application together.

 To summarize the guide, take a look at key questions and answers from our team.
 Below, we conclude everything mentioned earlier in a few sentences.
 It’s a perfect option if you don’t want to read through detailed sections.